Beenleigh, Queensland

 A government survey for the new town was conducted in 1866.
 The town is the terminus for the Beenleigh railway line, which first opened in 1885 and a stop on the South Coast railway line, which reached Southport in 1889.
 Beenleigh was the administrative centre of the former Shire of Albert.
 It is known for the heritage-listed tourist attraction called the Beenleigh Artisan Distillery.
 In recent years it has seen many high rise developments.

 Geography

-Beenleigh and adjoining suburbs are located near the confluence of the Logan and Albert Rivers.
+Beenleigh is 33 km south-east of central Brisbane, as well as, and its adjoining suburbs, are located near the confluence of the Logan and Albert Rivers.
 The urban centre lies southwest of the Pacific Motorway after it crosses the Logan River and is crossed by the Gold Coast railway line.
 Logan River Parklands contain a boat ramp, barbeques, and a picnic area.
 Whilst it was once a stand-alone town built on sugar and home to Australia's oldest rum distillery built in 1864, increasing development in South East Queensland since the 1980s has seen it enveloped by Brisbane and the Gold Coast.

 There are two railway stations in the suburb (from north to south):